 HBG publishes an average of about 800 adult books, 200 young adult and children's books, and 300 audio book titles each year.
 The company also acts as a distributor for third-party publishers such as Chronicle Books, Disney Book Group, and Harry N. Abrams.

 Hachette Book Group publishes science fiction and fantasy titles through its Orbit publishing group, while its Yen Press is devoted to graphic novels and manga.
 Its Digital Media Division's e-books accounted for more than 20% of revenues at HBG in 2012.
 The digital group also includes Hachette Audio's audiobooks from its published works that are available on CD or as downloads.

 The company operates in the US from offices in New York, Boston, Nashville, and Lebanon, Indiana.
 It's Toronto, Canada office houses marketing subsidiary Hachette Book Group Canada.

-HBG formed its Digital Media group in 2009 to handle e-books, which accounted for 3% of revenue that year.
+HBG formed its Digital Media group to handle e-books.
 As the world has gone increasingly digital, the division has grown to include Hachette Audio's audiobooks, multimedia enhanced e-books, and apps.
-The strategy has paid off as the unit's percentage of company revenues, 23%, has followed overall publishing industry trends.